 Conventional techniques such as X-ray and MRI provide images of living tissue at macroscopic levels but with low resolution and specificity.
 To obtain structural and functional information of an organ, microscopic imaging will be performed on biopsied samples.
 Currently there is no technique that can noninvasively provide in vivo high-resolution images of an organ or tissue in real-time.
 Using terahertz radiation with wavelengths ranging from microns to millimeter can fix this niche.
 In general, if a polyp or tumor is found during a standard colonoscopy, a biopsy or polypectomy may be performed during the test to determine the cancer’s presence[16].
-Since 85% of all cancers are difficult to detect in early stage, clinicians recur to biopsy excisions for histopathology examination If an imaging modality provides the ability of delineating the cancerous or abnormal region of fresh tissue in real-time, without staining the tissue, it’s not only time effective but also improves the screening capability of endoscopy.
+Since 85% of all cancers are difficult to detect in early stage, clinicians recur to biopsy excisions for histopathology examination.
+If an imaging modality provides the ability of delineating the cancerous or abnormal region of fresh tissue in real-time, without staining the tissue, it’s not only time effective but also improves the screening capability of endoscopy.
 Since, terahertz rays are nonionizing and offer intrinsic contrast between normal and abnormal regions of the tissue[17], a THz endoscope integrated into a conventional endoscopic system can be used as a potential tool in the real-time examination and detection of cancerous regions of biological tissue.

 Tissue abnormality and cell disorder: